PROFILE

 a major oil boom, but it also ranks in the

-bottom 10 of most socioeconomic indicators.
+bottom 10% of most socioeconomic indicators.
+The

-recovering from 27 years of nearly continuous
+Angola is recovering from 27 years of nearly

-warfare, corruption, and economic mismanagement.
+corruption and economic mismanagement.
+Despite

-Despite abundant natural resources, and rising
+abundant natural resources, and rising per

-per capita GDP, Angola was ranked 160 out of 177
+capita GDP, it was ranked 161 out of 177

-countries on the UNDP’s Human Development Index.
+countries on the 2006 UN Development Program's (UNDP)

-Subsistence agriculture sustains one-third of
+sustains one-third of the population.

-By contrast, the rapidly expanding petroleum
+The rapidly expanding petroleum industry has

-million barrels per day (bpd), behind only
+million barrels per day (bpd).
+Angola's crude

-95% of exports, and 80% of government revenues.
+of GNP, 95% of exports, and 80% of government

 largely offshore and has few linkages with other